brucezztong/ZZTong-Prefabs/README.txt

 when generating a new world using the 7D2D built-in Random World Generator.
 Of course, it is up the the RWG to determine if, when, and where to place things.

-KINGGEN:

-Using KingGen with A20 versions of this modlet involves special steps that are best described by those who develop, or otherwise support, KingGen.
-I am not including any configuration files to support KingGen because KingGen does not support new POI features, such as Parts and Tiles.
-That will prevent some of the content in this Modlet from being fully and correctly placed into a world.

-NITROGEN:

-I'm not aware of any Nitrogen support for A20 content at this time.

 POI NOTES:

-If you'd like extra information about each POI, check out the About.txt file also located in this directory.
+If you'd like extra information about each POI, check out the ABOUT.txt file also located in this directory.
 I decided to put all the 'behind the scenes' stuff there.